Capitol Hill Restoration Society

 Alley Clearance 1914

-Kim Prothro Williams’s presentation will be heavily illustrated with historical maps and photos, showing the social and physical history of the city’s alleys and their buildings.
+Kim Prothro Williams’s presentation was heavily illustrated with historical maps and photos, showing the social and physical history of the city’s alleys and their buildings.
 Williams is an architectural historian and serves as the national register coordinator for the D.C.
 Historic Preservation Office.
 She studies local history, neighborhoods and urban planning history in and around the District.
 She is also the author of several books, including her most recent one, Hidden Alleyways of Washington, DC, the subject of our presentation.
-We hope you can join us!

 Our CHRS Preservation Cafés are free to both CHRS members and non members.